tripal/tripal/docs/dev_guide/custom_field/custom_formatter.rst

 .. warning::

-  You should never have SQL statments or any API calls that retreive data in the foramter ``view()`` function.
+  You should never have SQL statements or any API calls that retrieve data in the foramter ``view()`` function.
 The formatter should strictly format data for viewing.

 Creating Pagers
 ~~~~~~~~~~~~~~~